Current Childcare Demand

 3. Child Care Resource and Referral.

-Visit their website to learn more about their commendable efforts, and the coalitions they work with.
+Visit Florida Department of Education - Division of Early Learning (DEL) to learn more about their commendable efforts, and the coalitions they work with.

 Ensuring Compliance with Florida Regulations